-To illustrate how the factors listed above would be applied to determine appropriate conveyance and transport methods, specific method(s) have been evaluated for Risk Areas E1/E1A High Risk Area 4 and E2/E2A High Risk Area 4.
-These sites provide two scenarios that illustrate how water may be delivered under different circumstances such as size, location, and accessibility (Figure 3.8-D-2).
-E1/E1A High Risk Area 4 is approximately 366.4 acres and 11,500 feet at the length of the centerline.
+To illustrate how the factors listed above would be applied to determine appropriate conveyance and transport methods, specific method(s) have been evaluated for each High Risk Area identified in this analysis.
+These sites provide three scenarios that illustrate how water may be delivered under different circumstances such as size, location, and accessibility (Figure 3.8-D-1 and Figure 3.8-D-4).

+The SR14/SR14A High Risk rea is approximately 438.7 acres; this Risk Area is easily accessible via Little Tujunga Canyon Road, as well as the paved road from Bear Divide to the County of Los Angeles Fire Department Camp 9.
+The volume of supplemental water estimated for this Risk Area (Table 8) could be transported using an average of 10 water truck trips per day.
+The closest water source location would be from Little Tujunga Canyon Road where the project could install a water line to provide water to Adit SR14 A-1.
+Little Tujunga Canyon Road runs along the north and east edge of this risk area, and is approximately 100 feet from the risk area boundary at its closest point.
+The paved road from Bear Divide to the County of Los Angeles Fire Department Camp 9 runs through the middle of this risk area providing good access for trucking water into the risk area or installing additional pipelines if needed with little or no impact to vegetation or disruptive construction activities.
+These roadways also provide multiple opportunities for setting up water tanks at roadside pull-outs for water storage and use within the risk area.
+The E1/E1A High Risk area is approximately 366.4 acres and 11,500 feet at the length of the centerline.
 It is easily accessible via Little Tujunga Road, a paved two-lane road that generally travels through the center of the entire Risk Area and can be accessed from main roads and freeways in the cities of Santa Clarita, Newhall, and Sylmar.
-The volume of supplemental water estimated for this area is very large and would require an average of 27 water truck trips per day (Table 7).
+The volume of supplemental water estimated for this area is very large and would require an average of 27 water truck trips per day (Table 8).
 This amount of truck trips is not feasible.
-As such, the conveyance method most suitable for this location and amount of water necessary would be via a pipeline from the nearby adit entrances, which are within and adjacent to the Risk Area and are approximately 500 and 620 linear feet from Little Tujunga Canyon Road (at the most direct connection), respectively.
+As such, the conveyance method most suitable for this location and amount of water necessary would be via a pipeline from the nearby adit entrances. which are within and adjacent to the Risk Area and are approximately 500 and 620 linear feet from Little Tujunga Canyon Road (at the most direct connection), respectively.
 Constructing a water pipeline along this existing road would have minimal impact, not requiring substantial removal of vegetation, grading, or other substantially disruptive construction activities.
 Water tanks and irrigation systems could be established at specific locations along the road to facilitate application to the affected areas.